 “Mother Nature is not out to get you.
 You just have to speak her language, show her respect, and listen to what she’s telling you.
 Time in the bush need not be a hardship.
 If you have the right knowledge, the right skills, and the right mindset, time in the bush should be a rewarding, spiritual, and fulfilling experience.”

 We ensure that you leave with all of those things.

-Our head instructor, Nick has a military background, is a keen hunter, an avid hiker, works as a mountain guide and has spent his life in the bush.
+Nick has a military background, is a keen hunter, an avid hiker, works as a mountain guide and has spent his life in the bush.
 He practices his outdoor skills 12 months a year in the mountains around his home in northern British Columbia.

 Since coming to Canada, Nick has studied forestry at Vancouver Island University becoming deeply knowledgeable about our local trees, plants, animals, and ecosystems.

 Upon graduating, Nick worked in a remote logging camp having almost daily encounters with bears, and honing his bush skills.
 He still works in the forest, spending weeks at a time in some of the most challenging mountain environments in British Columbia.